Find the iOS Font Hard to Read? Make It Easier to Read with Bolder Text

-One of the biggest complaints we’ve heard regarding iOS 7 and iOS 8 is about the font change (the other complaint is usually about battery life, which is also extremely easy to fix).
+One of the biggest complaints we’ve heard regarding iOS is about the font change in iOS 7, iOS 8, iOS 9, iOS 10, iOS 11, and iOS 213 (the other complaint is usually about battery life, which is also extremely easy to fix).
 The new default system font is fairly narrow in weight, and as a result it can make text difficult to read throughout the various menus, settings, notifications, and even the Home Screen as icon text is quite thin.

 If you find the default font and text to be difficult to read in iOS, stop squinting and take a moment to make a simple change that increases the weight of the font, making it bolder.
 This change is all encompassing and impacts all system fonts, and you will find nearly every text and font element to be much easier to read afterwards.

 How to Make the iOS 7 & iOS 8 Font Easier to Read with Bolder Text